alinex/node-admin-client/README.md

 ## Documentation

-Find a complete manual at [gitbooks](https://alinex.gitbooks.io/administration-panel/content/).
+Find a complete manual at [gitbooks](https://alinex.gitbooks.io/administration-panel).

+## Highlights

+This application is an optimal combination of different frameworks and packages to make the complete application round, consistent and complete.
+It is not only packed together but also optimized and pre configured to work.

+In the end the result is a modern web frontend for nearly any task.

 ## License